Energy in Laos

 This page describes energy and electricity production, consumption and export in Laos.
-As of 2020, Laos had 10,021MW of electricity generation capacity, 80% of which came from hydropower.
-75% of the electricity generated in Laos is exported, which has earned the country the moniker of "the battery of Southeast Asia".
+In 2023, Laos' energy mix was made up of 38% coal and 34% hydropower, the rest coming from biofuels, oil, or other renewables such as solar energy (although they comprised only 351TJ in 2023, compared to over 155,000TJ for coal energy sources).
+In terms of electricity generated, 80% comes from hydropower in 2023.
+75% of the electricity generated in Laos is exported, which earned the country the name of "battery of Southeast Asia".
+In 2024, electricity accounted for 15.35% of Laos' total exports, and is mostly exported to China, Vietnam, and Thailand.
 The state-owned electricity company, Électricité du Laos, sells electricity domestically for less than the cost of production.
-However, due to their growing export market, the Laos energy sector generated 12.8% of the nation's GDP in 2022.
+Due to their growing export market, the Laos energy sector generated 12.8% of the nation's GDP in 2022.

 Fossil fuel

 The Hongsa Thermal Power Station is an 1,878MW coal-fired power station in Hongsa District, Sainyabuli Province.
 It is a "mine mouth" facility, fueled by lignite from an adjacent mine.
 Its three power generating units came on line in 2015–2016.
 Between 2004 and 2014, 100% of the electricity generated in Laos came from hydropower.

 In February 2021, the Lao government announced that two more lignite-fired power plants will constructed in Sekong Province.
 Work began in 2021 and be completed by 2025.
 The electricity generated will be sold to Cambodia for 7.2 US cents per kWh.
 The first plant will be built by Phonesack Group in Kaleum District.
 It will have an installed capacity of 1,800MW.
 The company will invest between US$3–4 billion, including the construction of transmission lines to export electricity to Cambodia.
 The second coal-fired, 700 MW plant will be built in La Mam District by a Chinese company that will invest over US$1 billion in the project.
 The government claims that coal reserves adjacent to the plants are sufficient to power the plants for the entire 25-year concession period.